 - "Do You Want To Build A Snowman" is a very sad song for Anna, representing as it does her hurt and sadness at Elsa (from her point of view) freezing her out and ignoring her.
 And think about it also from Elsa's point of view for a moment.
 Every time Anna knocks on Elsa's door, she innocently and unwittingly asks the same question she used to ask to see Elsa's magic on the same night that Elsa accidentally injured her.
 Every innocent invitation to build a snowman is a fresh reminder for Elsa that she almost killed the sister she loves deeply with the magic powers she fears intensely.

-- Anna talking to Elsa at the party:Anna: I wish it could be like this all the time.Elsa: Me, too... but it can't.Anna: Why not?Elsa: It just can't!Anna: ...Excuse me for a minute. (walks away and starts crying, feeling dejected)
+- Anna talking to Elsa at the party:Anna: I wish it could be like this all the time.Elsa: Me, too... but it can't.Anna: Why not?Elsa: It just can't!Anna: ...Excuse me for a minute. (walks away feeling despondent)